Carlos Sainz

 He was forced out of Renault ahead of 2019, but this proved to be a blessing in disguise as he reinvented himself and performed better than ever at McLaren.
 Beating Lando Norris in races (21-16) is very impressive in hindsight, although there’s no doubt Norris mainly developed in his third season, after Sainz left.

-Signed with Ferrari to replace Sebastian Vettel, Sainz had to face Charles Leclerc and was expected to lose that battle.
-That did end up happening, but Sainz performed much better than expected and was often close to Leclerc, sometimes beating him to a pole or a win whenever the Ferrari was strong and the Monégasque had an off-day.
+Ahead of 2021, he signed with Ferrari to replace Sebastian Vettel.
+Big shoes to fill, and Sainz had to face Charles Leclerc and was expected to lose that battle.
+That did end up happening, but Sainz performed much better than anticipated and was often close to Leclerc, sometimes beating him to a pole or a win whenever the Ferrari was strong and the Monégasque had an off-day.

 It’s worth noting that Sainz was not wanted by the top teams, despite the fact that he’s a very talented driver.
 He is notorious for putting himself above the team.
-Sainz has a big ego, possibly a fragile ego that needs to be managed.
+Sainz has a big ego, possibly a fragile ego that needs to be managed by the team.
 It’s well known that his family handles most of his affairs; getting a professional manager and proper coaching could help him in the future.

-He will have to beat Alex Albon thoroughly if he ever wants to return to a top team, but as he left Ferrari on reasonably good terms, it’s somewhat likely he could return to the Scuderia one day if circumstances are right.
+He will have to beat Alex Albon thoroughly in 2026 if he ever wants to return to a top team.
+As he left Ferrari on good terms, it’s possible that he could return to the Scuderia one day if circumstances are right.